 That was all for this one.

-If you liked this article, found it helpful, and choose one of the insurance plans, please use one of the links or calculators in the post.
-It will support and help me create more valuable travel information, and will be at no extra cost to you.
+If you liked this article, found it helpful, and chose one of the insurance plans, please use one of the links or calculators in the post.
+It will support and help me create more valuable travel information and will be at no extra cost to you.

 If you have any questions, comment below or shoot me an email!